This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Grass mats are added to areas where there is a high amount of foot traffic.
 They are used for heavily used paths or at a gateway.

 When applied, it lifts people above the mud level, preventing them from potentially stepping in mud in low-lying areas.
 Over the long term, because foot traffic isn’t compacting the soil underneath, grass will return as water can return to the soil.
-This will allow the soil to create the nutrients it needs for healthy lawn growth.
+This will allow the soil to create nutrients for healthy lawn growth.

 If it’s too late and your grass is muddy from winter snow, you can quickly dry it using lime.
 Placing lime on soil frees the water from the soil and rapidly chemically dries it.